|Nutritional Guidelines (per serving)|

 |Dietary Fiber 1g||3%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The combination of fresh goat cheese, herbs and olive oil is addicting.
-Give me a crusty loaf of bread and I can make a meal out of it.
+The combination of fresh goat cheese, herbs, and olive oil is addicting.
+Add a crusty loaf of bread and make a meal out of it.
 Marinating fresh goat cheese is an easy way to make plain goat cheese incredibly flavorful.
 Packaged in a glass jar, marinated goat cheese makes a lovely gift.

 Seasoning Ideas: Fresh garlic, green onions, sundried tomatoes, red pepper flakes, black or red peppercorns, bay leaves, herbes de Provence, fresh basil, fresh mint, dried dill, cumin seeds, lavender, walnut oil.

 Mop the flavored olive oil up with bread and it's unlikely that you'll have any leftover.
 But if you do, use the flavored oil to marinate more cheese or use the oil to saute vegetables or make salad dressing.

 Cut the goat cheese into 1-inch thick discs or roll pieces of the goat cheese into small balls.